TMiclot/MICLOT/User_Guide/__usage_identify_nonbonded_interactions.md

 ### Description

 A fucntion to identify all interaction between residues forming a pair.
+Including presence/absence of inter-residue C5-Hbond for each residue perfoming the pair.

 It run all interaction commands (with default parameters) and return a Pandas DataFrame with informations of each residue, the number of interaction doing by the pair, a detail of the interaction type and subtype.
 If the interaction exist: 1, else 0.
 If the interaction can't exist: NaN.

+The command return:

+- a Pandas DataFrame with all interactions.
+- a Pandas Dataframe containing all output as class object.

 >[!IMPORTANT]
 > Exception for **salt bridges**: it return 1 if both H-bond and short distance between charges are identified, or return 0.5 if only one of them is identified.